 • In addition to lactic acid and enzymes, raw milk boosts the number of lactobacillus in your digestive tract.
 Besides improving digestion, this may also reduce stress and anxiety, especially for lactose-intolerant people.

 • According to research raw milk consumers may be less likely to develop allergies, asthma, and eczema.
-This may be due to the fact that milk contains RNA molecules that enhance and control the immune system.
+This may be because milk contains RNA molecules that enhance and control the immune system.

 • Strengthens the body’s organs and glands, along with the eyes and arteries, to improve the appearance and health of your complexion.